gamalielcabria/gamalielcabria.github.io/Intro2Bioinfo/Lesson1.md

 nav_order: 1
 ---

-# Bioinformatics Training: Lesson 1
+# Lesson 1: The Terminal, the OS, and Bioinfo
 ## "Unix Enviroment" and Bash Guide

 Unix is an OS that originated from the 1960s and directly or indirectly the ancestors of most OS you can see today (Ubuntu, macOS, Android).
 However, whenever we say "unix or unix-like environment", it often pertains to the command-line interface that are associated with programming and computer science.
 Before we start the tutorial, let us brief on the terminologies you'll often hear.